ElDuke717/fullstack_react_with_rest/react_rest_api-main/README.md

 - Uses JavaScript and JSX to build out the components in a modular fashion.
 - Uses React Router to set up your routes.
-- Uses Axios to fetch data from your REST API asybcronously.
+- Uses Axios to fetch data from the courses REST API asynchronously.
 - Allows users to sign up and use basic authentication to support signing in.
 - Has custom CSS styling to personalize the project.